jotd666/GameRelocs/ArcherMacLeanPool/scripts/readme.txt

 - use the superb "find_entrypoints.py" script which correlates probable entries (following RTE/RTS/BRA/JMP) without label with possible dc.l label found in binary.
   Deduce hidden tables & pointers from that report and use bin2dcl on those parts.
   In the end the report should be empty.
+This phase saves a lot of debugging/memory watching since the heuristics are generally strong, so it's all static analysis.

 - run add_undefined_labels.py until all is solved